napari/napari-workshop-template/napari-workshops/notebook_setup.md

  git clone https://github.com/napari/napari-workshop-template.git
  ```

-## Install additional `jupytext` dependency
+## Install the additional `jupytext` dependency

 Because the notebooks were converted to MyST Markdown files (with a .md extension),
 to better visualize on GitHub and provide a nice rendered look on the web,
 you need to install one additional dependency to run them locally.

 ````{important}